Bill Aims To Save Spots For Community College Transfer Students

-The chancellors of the California State University and California Community College systems want to give transfer students guaranteed spots at CSU campuses.
+The chancellors of California State University and California Community College systems want to give transfer students guaranteed spots at CSU campuses.

 CSU Chancellor Charles Reed and California Community Colleges Chancellor Jack Scott are backing a bill in the state senate (SB 1440).
 It is designed to streamline the transfer process for community colleges students by guaranteeing them admission to a CSU campus.